flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Open questions
     - How to copy static assets so they can be served by nginx
         - protean@ might have found the right incantation
+    - Should we be concerned abo
     - How to put mastodon in maintenance mode
+        - touch /opt/social.coop/var/www/maintenance_mode_on

 - Steps that @protean put together for the upgrade